haresh4d/DBMS/README.md

 ---

-📬 For suggestions or improvements, feel free to create a pull request or open an issue!
+📬 Feel free to contribute by submitting a pull request or reporting any issues!

 ```

 ---

-Let me know if you'd like this in `.md` or `.docx` format, or want to include ER diagrams or SQL queries for sample analytics.
+Let me know if you'd like a `.docx` or `.pdf` version of this `README`, or a sample query sheet to test your database after setup.
 ```